Visa vs. Immigration Status

 - A valid visa is generally required to return to the U.S. after a trip abroad.

 - If your visa stamp is expired and you will leave the U.S., you must reapply for a new visa to return.

 There are a few exceptions to this general rule, specifically for Canadian citizens and brief trips to bordering countries.
-If you are concerned about your visa expiration, please contact the International Office for an appointment with an advisor.
+If you are concerned about your visa expiration, please contact the International Center for Students and Scholars for an appointment with an advisor.

 After you are admitted to the U.S. at the port of entry, an immigration status is granted to you and will be shown on your I-94 card.
 Generally, your immigration status will be the same as the valid visa you used when you entered the U.S.